calendar tag arrow download print

 • The share of businesses as R&D-performers is largest, at 66% in 2021; followed by the higher education sector who perform 29%.

 R&D in the Netherlands is performed by various types of organisation and funded from several sources.
-In 2021, €19.7 billion was spent on R&D in this country.
+In 2022, €22 billion was spent on R&D in this country.
 The business sector is both the largest funder and the largest exporter of scientific research.
 In addition to companies, government is an important source of funding.
 In addition, Dutch researchers receive money from abroad (e.g. European research programmes) and other parties, such as private non-profit organisations.
 Researchers carry out their research within companies, institutes of higher education and other research institutions, such as the NWO institutes or the RIVM.

-The table below shows who funded R&D in the Netherlands in 2021, the amount they spent and what type of organisation performed the R&D.
+The table below shows who funded R&D in the Netherlands in 2021, the amount they spent and what type of organisation performed the R&D. Detailed data by funder for 2022 are not available.

 R&D spending in the Netherlands by sector of performance and source of funding, 2021, in millions of euros